How to Grow and Care for Palm Care Growing Tips

 Light Requirements

-Palms generally prefer bright, indirect light.
-While some species can tolerate lower light conditions, exposure to direct sunlight can scorch the leaves.
-Indoor palms should be placed near windows where they can receive filtered sunlight.
+Palms thrive in bright, indirect light.
+Aim for about 6-8 hours of filtered sunlight daily.
+While some varieties can tolerate lower light conditions, prolonged exposure to direct sunlight can scorch their leaves.

 Temperature